Skip to main content

 Validation

-gswag can validate the generated spec for structural correctness and JSON Schema compliance against the OpenAPI 3.0 meta-schema.
+gswag can validate generated specs for structural correctness and common documentation quality issues.

 Validate the in-memory spec